The JoR Hour – What , How & more …

 What did we see?

-We used the Hippocampus level measurement.
-GROW BY (Green, Red, Orange, White, Blue, Yellow) – increasing order of difficulty.
-Here is what we observed from the 5th A and 5th B class.
+We used the Hippocampus level measurement – GROW BY methodology (Green, Red, Orange, White, Blue, Yellow) – increasing order of difficulty.
+Our observations from the 5th A and 5th B class.

 (*) 50% of Green reduced to 10%